Multi-Axis/multi-axis.github.io/topics/1-getting-started.markdown

     zabbix=> select distinct itemid from history;
     zabbix=> select distinct itemid from history_uint;

-When you now the itemid you want to add (say, 20000), just say
+You need to know the itemid you want to add.
+For example's sake let's have a fictional items.itemid = 20000 and configure a prediction for it with the model with modelid = 1:

-    habbix new-future 20000 1
+    habbix configure -i 20000 -m 1

-The 1 specifies the model to use (see `habbix ls-models`).
+(Tip: List all models with `habbix models`.)

 Now you can synchronize the history from the remote db and predict the future:

-    habbix sync-db
+    habbix sync

-(That syncs only histories and futures; if you have added new hosts, you will need to run habbix `sync-db -s` first.)
+That syncs only histories and futures; if you have added new hosts, you will need to run habbix `sync -s` first.

 ## Optimizations

+DB indices; increases dashboard performance manyfold.

     create index history_idx on history (itemid, clock);
     create index trend_idx on trend (itemid, clock);